jordan0726/MyProject/CloudComputing/MusicList/README.md

 You can run the project in your local environment
 This will:

 1. Create a DynamoDB table automatically
-    2. Load and populate data from 2025a1.json into the table ⚠️ Currently, data insertion is done one-by-one, so performance might be slow for large datasets.
-Haven't refined it yet.
+2. Load and populate data from `2025a1.json` into the table

+> ⚠️ **Note:** Currently, data insertion is done one-by-one, so performance might be slow for large datasets.
+Optimization is still in progress.